DLibatique/LATN102-S20/notes/2-tenses.md

 For instance in the verb *videō*, the fourth principal part is *vīsus* and thus our perfect passive stem is *vīsus*, *vīsa*, *vīsum*.

-To make the perfect passive indicative, we take the perfect passive stem and add the present indicative form of "to be" (*sum*, *esse*, *fui*) that matches the person and number of the verb.
+To make the perfect passive indicative, we take the perfect passive stem and add the present indicative form of "to be" (*sum*, *esse*, *fui*, *futūrus*) that matches the person and number of the verb.
 In the case of *videō*, it looks like this:

 | Person      | Singular |Plural |
 | ----------- | ----------- | ----------- |